 GK Wealth Management works primarily with three types of Northern Nevada families:

-Our services span Investment Management, Financial Planning, Retirement Solutions, Tax Efficiency, Insurance & Risk, and Business Owner Planning.
+Our services span Investment Management, Financial Planning, Retirement Planning in Reno, Retirement Solutions, Tax Efficiency, Insurance & Risk, and Business Owner Planning.

 Fiduciary status, fee structure, independence, integrated services, local accountability, and transparent communication — in that order.
-The firm's brand name and physical office size matter far less than whether it is legally bound to act in your best interest and structured to do so without product conflicts.
+The firm's brand name and physical office size matter far less than whether it is required to act in your best interest when providing investment advisory services and structured to do so without product conflicts.

 "Financial advisor" is a general term — often referring to someone helping with individual planning components like investments or retirement accounts.
 "Wealth manager" typically denotes integrated, ongoing advice across the full complexity of a household — investments, tax, retirement, estate, insurance, and business succession — coordinated as a single strategy.
 Neither title has a legal definition in Nevada, so fiduciary status and SEC registration matter more than the label.

 Most Reno wealth management firms charge a tiered percentage of assets under management.
 Representative rates: 1.50% on the first $1M, scaling down to 1.15% at $5M+, 0.80% at $10M+, and negotiable rates above $25M.
 The effective blended rate on a $2M portfolio is typically around 1.425%.
-Fee-only structures are generally preferable to commission-based compensation.
-Always request a written fee breakdown before engaging a firm.
+Always request a written fee breakdown and review ADV/CRS disclosures before engaging a firm.

 Yes.
-GK Wealth Management is a Registered Investment Advisor with the SEC (CRD #296847), legally bound to act as a fiduciary on every client account.
+GK Wealth Management is a Registered Investment Advisor with the SEC (CRD #296847) and is subject to a fiduciary duty when providing investment advisory services.
 This can be independently verified at the SEC's IAPD website.

 GK works primarily with clients who have at least $500,000 in investable assets.
 The firm's value compounds for clients with more complex situations — business owners, pre-retirees with concentrated stock positions, families coordinating estate planning, and households requiring integrated tax and investment strategy.
 A free introductory conversation is the best way to determine mutual fit.